mackadamian/mailbeez-documentation/pages/03.documentation/05.configbeez/08.config_api/01.config_api_product/default.en.md

 The Product Reviews API allows you to display your product reviews on any PHP based page on any other server.

-To use the Product Reviews API please copy the API client files as your find them on your MailBeez Server:
+To use the Product Reviews API please copy the API client files as you can find them on your MailBeez Server:

 ```
 /mailhive/configbeez/config_api_product/apibeez/api_private_product_reviews/_client
 ```

-to the server where you want to integrate the product reviews.
+to the server where you want to integrate the product reviews into.
+This could be a blog-page around specific products.

 Edit the file `config.php`